datanav/docs/collecting_data.rst

 In Sesam we recommend a *one dimensional structure*, i.e. data can only belong to one global.
 Let us use an example; a company has lots of data about persons; both customers, clients, prospects, employees and applicants.
 It is tempting to be able to separate these to generate a global for each.
 The problem with this is a person with a unique ID can end up in two or more globals (e.g. global-customer and global-person).
 Then it is *role* of person deciding and not *concept*; which is data about persons.

 So how can we differentiate between all the various types of person?
 In Sesam we add a category.
-This is mulitidimensial which means you can add several categories to each data type.
+This is multidimensionaland  which means you can add several categories to each data type.
 For a person, this could be "Customer" then we could further add subcategories of customers like "VIP customer", "Private customer" etc. So *top level of classification is one dimensional* and *lower categories and subcategories are multidimensional* as an object can have several categories.

 These principles actually coincide with Carl Linnaeus principles of taxonomy; it is one dimensions that is each species can only belong to one category.
 He had 7 classifications: